CapedCrusader03/opencv-projects/README.md

 an another 300 x 300 sized window.

 6) ImageMerge : In this mini-project, two images are merged with weights (or transparency) into one single image.

+7) bitwise : In this mini-project, bitwise operations are done between two images.
+The images go through OR, AND, XOR, and NOT operations.